rqlite/rqlite-fts5/README.md

 # rqlite-fts4
-Building a search engine using rqlite
+Building a highly-available search engine using rqlite